moonstar-x/logger/README.md

 const { Logger } = require('logger');
 const logger = new Logger({
   colors: true,
+  timestamps: true,
-  timestamps: true
+  trace: true
 });
 ```

-You can enable and disable colors and timestamps if you don't wish to use them.
+If you omit the options object in the object constructor, the Logger will be initialized with these settings as default.
+You can enable and disable colors, timestamps and error stack trace if you don't wish to use them.

 ### Logging Messages